The Way It Is (Bruce Hornsby song)

 "The Way It Is" is a song by American rock group Bruce Hornsby and the Range.
 It was released in July 1986 as the second single from their debut album, The Way It Is.
-The song topped the charts in the US, Canada and the Netherlands in 1986, and peaked inside the top twenty in such countries as Australia, Ireland, Switzerland and the United Kingdom.
+The song topped the charts of Canada, the Netherlands, and the United States while entering the top 20 in at least eight other countries, including Australia, Ireland, Switzerland, and the United Kingdom.
 Written by Bruce Hornsby, it made explicit reference to the Economic Opportunity Act, also known as the 1964 Poverty Act, as well as the Civil Rights Act of 1964.
+Hornsby referred to it as a "song about racism."

-Creation
+Background

-"The Way It Is" appeared on a demo recording made by Hornsby that included "Mandolin Rain" and "The Red Plains".
-This tape led to him being signed by RCA in 1985.
+In 1985, working by himself in his garage in Van Nuys, California, Hornsby wrote the lyrics for "The Way It Is" first, after which he developed the song's music and created the song's piano lick.
+The song later appeared on a demo recording made by Hornsby that included "Mandolin Rain" and "The Red Plains".
+This tape led to him being signed by RCA Records in 1985.